osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

     //  4 / 1 / 2017 7:09:00 AM: Warning, 9

-To map the Measurement property to a property in the same location of the same type, allow Sds to automatically determine mapping.
+To map the Measurement property to a property in the same location of the same type, allow SDS to automatically determine mapping.

     public class Simple1